jackkongjr/shinysocks/README.md

 # ShinySOCKS

-## Modified ligther version
+## Ligther version of shinysocks project
-## hoping will be usefull to pentesters
+## usefull to pentesters
-- removed config file
+- removed config file option
 - removed log file option
-- added command line  "interface port"
+- added command line  "interface port" parameters

 Usage: can be used when pivoting inside an internal unreachable network